final-israel/vmn/README.md

 ## Contributing

-If you want to contribute to version-stamp development:
+If you want to contribute to `vmn` development:

 1. Make a fresh fork of the repository